US Spotify Market: Data-Backed Growth Guide (2026)

 Spotify Ad Studio Geo-Targeting

 Spotify's own Ad Studio lets you pinpoint listeners by geography.
 For U.S. ads, you can target by country, state, city, postal code or even DMA (metro area).
 For example, you might run an audio or video ad campaign specifically to LA and NYC listeners for a West/East Coast push.
 Narrow targeting ensures your budget is spent only on potential U.S. fans.
+Compare the costs against organic methods in our Spotify ads vs. organic growth breakdown.

-Social & YouTube Ads
+Social and YouTube Ads

 Use Facebook, Instagram, or YouTube ads with strict geo-targeting to the U.S. (or even specific cities).
 You can layer in interests like genre or lookalike audiences to reach likely fans.
 For example, promote your single with an Instagram Story ad viewable only in the U.S. or target YouTube TrueView ads at American listeners of similar artists.
 Make sure your ad creative and captions emphasize that you're an artist to watch in America.